 Coal City is a somewhat small village located in the state of Illinois.
 With a population of 5,489 people and two constituent neighborhoods, Coal City is the 313th largest community in Illinois.

 Coal City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Coal City is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Coal City who work in office and administrative support (11.37%), management occupations (10.37%), and teaching (9.72%).
+There are especially a lot of people living in Coal City who work in office and administrative support (13.26%), teaching (9.58%), and management occupations (8.92%).

-The education level of Coal City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.56% of adults 25 and older in Coal City have a college degree.
+In terms of college education, Coal City is nearly on par with the US average for all cities of 21.84%: 18.21% of adults 25 and older in Coal City have a bachelor's degree or advanced degree.

 The people who call Coal City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coal City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coal City include Italian, Irish, Polish, and English.
+Important ancestries of people in Coal City include Italian, Irish, English, and Polish.

 The most common language spoken in Coal City is English.
 Other important languages spoken here include Spanish and German.